GBSVM: Granular-ball Support Vector Machine: Related Work

 \subsection{Granular-ball Computing}

-{ } The core idea of granular-ball computing is to use granular-balls as the basic analysis unit instead of data points, in which some hyper-balls are generated to fully or partly cover the sample space.
-The reason why a hyper-ball is used instead of other geometries is that it has completely symmetrical geometric characteristics and a simple representation, i.e., that it only contains two parameters including the center and radius in any dimension.
-So, it is suitable for scaling up to high dimensional data.
-Other geometries do not have this characteristic.
-The center of a granular-ball $c$ ($c=\frac{1}{k}\sum_{i=1}^{k}x_i$) represents the gravity of the samples in the granular-ball, where $x_i$ and $k$ represent a sample in the granular-ball and the number of samples in the granular-ball, respectively.
+{ } In the original works about classification and clustering based on granular-ball computing, a granular-ball $GB$ is defined as the following standard form: ${GB}_j=\{x_{i}|i=1,2,\dots,k\}$, and its center $c=\frac{1}{k}\sum_{i=1}^{k}x_i$, where $x_i$ and $k$ denote a sample in the granular-ball and the number of samples in the granular-ball, respectively.
 The radius can be obtained in many ways.
 Two main ways are the average distance and maximum distance.
-The average distance is $r=\frac{1}{k}\sum_{i=1}^{k}|x_i-c_i|$, i.e., the average distance between $c$ to the other samples in a granular-ball.
-The maximum distance is $r=\max|x_i-c_i|$, i.e., the maximum distance between $c$ to the other samples in the granular-ball.
+The average distance is $r=\frac{1}{k}\sum_{i=1}^{k}||x_i-c||$, i.e., the average distance between $c$ to the other samples in a granular-ball.
+The maximum distance is $r=\max||x_i-c||$, i.e., the maximum distance between $c$ to the other samples in the granular-ball.
 The granular-balls generated with the average distance can fit the data distribution well and get a clearer decision boundary than that with the maximum distance.
-The granular-balls generated with the maximum distance can cover all samples in the sample space than that with the average distance.The granular-ball coverage can be described as the following model.
+The granular-balls generated with the maximum distance can cover all samples in the sample space than that with the average distance.
+The above definition of a granular-ball apply to classification and may differ in other fields, such as optimization and graph representation \cite{xia2023Optimization, shuyin2023graph}.
+The granular-ball computing can be described as the following model.

-Given a dataset $D=\{x_i\}(i=1,2,\dots,n)$, where $x_i$ and $n$ are the sample and the number of samples in $D$. $GB_j(j=1,2,\dots,k)$ is the granular-balls generated on $D$, where $k$ is the number of granular-balls on $D$ \cite{2021GBA-dai}.
+Given a dataset $D$ with $n$ samples, $x_i \in D$. $GB_j(j=1,2,\dots,m)$ is the granular-ball generated on the dataset $D$, where $m$ denotes the number of granular-balls \cite{2021GBAdai}.
 The optimization model is formulated as:

-where $\lambda_1$ and $\lambda_2$ are the weight coefficients. $T$ presents the threshold of purity. $|\cdot|$ is the cardinality, i.e., the number of the objects containing in a set. (\ref{equ:GBC}) indicates that as follows: the quality of each granular-ball should meet a threshold, which can be an adaptive value \cite{2021GBA-dai}; under the condition that the quality of each granular-ball can be ensured, the more data points the granular-balls cover, the better, and the fewer granular-balls the better (i.e., the coarser the of the granular-balls the better).
-In supervised task, such as classification, the purity is used as one of the evaluation standards to measure the quality of the granular-ball.
-The purity is equal to the proportion of majority samples in a granular-ball.